Frequently Asked Questions

 Third party programs such as those through CIEE or AIFS will have an on-site director that lives in the country year-round.

-ISEP programs and other direct-enroll options (AIT Budapest, University College Cork) will have a coordinator on-site to help you with orientation, class registration, etc. This is the same coordinator that works with all incoming international students; a similar role at Lake Forest would be Erin Hoffman.
+ISEP programs and other direct-enroll options (AIT Budapest, University College Cork, American College of Greece) will have a coordinator on-site to help you with orientation, class registration, etc. This is the same coordinator that works with all incoming international students; a similar role at Lake Forest would be Erin Hoffman.

 2. What kind of credit will I earn?